 Myth: “Drink less water to avoid frequent trips to the washroom and water retention.”

 Fact: Paani ka kaam paani hi karta hai.
 Water is absolutely necessary for both of you because it helps deliver nutrients to the baby.
 It also keeps you hydrated.

 Myth: “Eat whatever you are craving.
 After all, you need to take care of yourself.”

 Fact: Okay, we all love to give into our cravings, but we should do so in moderation.
-It is important to keep track of what type of food you eat as it affects the baby.
+It is important to keep track of what type of food you eat and consult with an expert as it affects the baby.
 Cravings do not tell you what your body requires.
 It’s a trap!

 Wishing you a healthy, happy and myth-free pregnancy!